TrueBlocks/trueblocks-core/examples/balanceChart/README.md

 Ensure you have the following installed and running:

 - Go 1.22 or higher
-- TrueBlocks Core version 3.0.0 or later
+- TrueBlocks Core 3.0.0 or higher

 ## Installation